 If you cook your own meals, budget 150 to 250 euros monthly for groceries.
 That includes breakfast, lunch, and dinner, with some flexibility for decent ingredients and occasional treats.

 If you eat out some meals but also cook, add 200 to 400 euros monthly for restaurants, bars, and takeout.
+For more details, see our guide on affordable cafes for working.

 Eating Out and Restaurants